Freedom in the World

 A. Electoral Process: 0 / 12

-President Obiang, Africa’s longest serving head of state and the leader of Equatorial Guinea since 1979, maintains an absolute grip on the country’s political and economic levers of power.
-Obiang is expected to run in the next presidential election, in November 2016.
+President Obiang, Africa’s longest-serving head of state and the leader of Equatorial Guinea since 1979, maintains an absolute grip on political and economic power in the country.
+He was credited with 95.4 percent of the vote in 2009, and as of 2015 he was expected to run in the next presidential election in 2016.

-Under constitutional reforms approved in a 2011 referendum, Equatorial Guinea replaced its unicameral system with a bicameral parliament consisting of a 70-seat Senate alongside a 100-seat Chamber of Deputies.
-Parliamentary and municipal elections were first held in 2013.
-Obiang’s Democratic Party of Equatorial Guinea (PDGE) won 54 of the 55 contested Senate seats (Obiang appointed the remaining 15 members); it also won 99 of the 100 seats in the lower house, the Chamber of Deputies.
-The Convergence for Social Democracy (CPDS), one of two opposition parties that independently contested the elections, took the two remaining parliamentary seats and the five local councilor slots that did not go to the ruling party in municipal elections.
+Under constitutional reforms approved in a 2011 referendum, Equatorial Guinea replaced its unicameral system with a bicameral parliament consisting of a 75-seat Senate and a 100-seat Chamber of Deputies.
+Fifteen senators are appointed by the president and five are ex officio members.
+Parliamentary and municipal elections were held in 2013.
+Obiang’s Democratic Party of Equatorial Guinea (PDGE) won 54 of the 55 contested Senate seats, 99 of the 100 seats in the lower house, and all but five of the local council seats.
+The remainder went to the Convergence for Social Democracy (CPDS), one of two opposition parties that independently competed in the elections.

 B. Political Pluralism and Participation: 1 / 16

-Political opposition is limited and the regime keeps it under strict control.
+The regime keeps the country’s small political opposition under strict control.
 The CPDS, the primary opposition party, is routinely denied access to the media.
 Ten other officially recognized parties are aligned with the PDGE.
 Campaign funds mandated by the constitution are regularly delayed.
-The regime’s control of the media, judiciary, police, and military make it difficult for new opposition groups to take hold within the country.
-Opposition figures are often detained for indefinite periods without arrest warrants.
+The regime’s politicized control of the media, judiciary, police, and military make it difficult for new opposition groups to take hold within the country.

 C. Functioning of Government: 0 / 12

 The budget process is opaque, and even the most basic information is difficult to find.
-The government signed an agreement with the World Bank in 2013 to help it establish a reliable statistical database.
-The government has spent lavishly on selected infrastructure projects over the past five years, including the controversial construction of a new national capital, Oyala; the new capital is located just west of Mongomo, the home city of Obiang and most of the rest of the political elite.
+The government has spent lavishly on selected infrastructure projects in recent years, including the controversial, ongoing construction of a new national capital, Oyala, on the mainland; the site is located just west of Mongomo, the ancestral home of Obiang and most of the rest of the political elite.

-Equatorial Guinea is the third-largest oil producer in Sub-Saharan Africa and has the continent’s highest per capita income, though three-quarters of the population lives below the poverty line.
-Oil revenues are in decline; Equatorial Guinea is the only African country out of 45 surveyed by the International Monetary Fund (IMF) with a negative growth forecast in 2014 and 2015.
+Equatorial Guinea is the third-largest oil producer in sub-Saharan Africa and has the continent’s highest per capita income, though most of the population lives below the poverty line, and low global oil prices have put pressure on the state budget and economy.
 The government generally negotiates directly with companies for oil concessions rather than awarding them on a competitive basis.
-Overtures toward a more open government are seen by many as part of Equatorial Guinea’s efforts to attract international investment.
-Equatorial Guinea was delisted from the Extractive Industries Transparency Initiative in 2010, and has not reapplied.
+The country was delisted from the Extractive Industries Transparency Initiative in 2010, having failed to meet the requirements for validation.

 Civil Liberties: 7 / 60